Breast Cancer Symptoms: When to Worry, When to Wait

-The vast majority of the time a woman discovers a lump in her breast, it’s not cancer.
-Many women have naturally lumpy breasts; when you run your hands gently along your breasts, they may feel gravelly; or like you have marbles or other "growths" under your skin.
+First step: Don’t panic!
+The vast majority of the time, when a woman discovers a lump in her breast, it’s not cancer.
+Many women have naturally lumpy breasts; when you run your hands gently along your breasts, they may feel gravelly; or like you have marbles or other “growths” under your skin.
 So long as that’s how they always feel, it’s fine.
-When one lump SUDDENLY stands out from the rest, and becomes dominant, then you need to pay attention.
+When one lump suddenly stands out from the rest, and becomes dominant, that’s when you need to pay attention.

 So, what to do if you feel one of these suddenly dominant breast lumps?

-According to Dr. Susan Love, the well-respected author of Dr. Susan Love’s Breast Book, only 1 in 12 dominant lumps found in premenopausal women is cancerous.
+Second step: Don’t panic!
+According to Dr. Susan Love, M.D., the well-respected author of Dr. Susan Love’s Breast Book, only 1 in 12 dominant lumps found in premenopausal women is cancerous.

 If it feels firm, and you can’t easily move it around, it might be a cyst or fibroadenoma that’s deep inside your breast; or (least likely), it might be cancer.

-If you’re postmenopausal and not taking hormones, any new lump wouldn’t be hormone-related.
-And, new breast lumps in postmenopausal women have a 50/50 chance of being cancerous; so it’s best to call the doctor as soon as possible.
+If you’re postmenopausal and not taking hormones, any new lump wouldn’t be hormone-related; so it’s best to call the doctor as soon as possible.

 What if you feel a lump in your armpit?

-A new lump in your armpit is almost always a swollen lymph node.
+A new lump in your armpit can denote a swollen lymph node.
 Lymph nodes are your body’s ER; they take care of medical emergencies (infections) by filtering bacteria and other foreign substances out of your blood.
 And in the course of doing this, they can become infected themselves, and swell up.

 Have you been sick recently?
 Had an infection of some kind?
 That lump in your armpit may be part of your illness, and it should gradually fade away as you start to feel better.

-However, since breast tissue can extend up into your armpit, an armpit lump could actually be breast cancer - especially if it’s closer rather than farther from your breast.
-So treat an armpit lump the same as you would a breast lump (above), waiting to call the doctor if you’re premenopausal; or calling right away if you’re postmenopausal, or haven’t been sick lately.
+However, since breast tissue can extend up into your armpit, an armpit lump could actually be breast cancer — especially if it’s closer rather than farther from your breast.
+So treat an armpit lump the same as you would a breast lump: Wait to call the doctor if you’re premenopausal, or call right away if you’re postmenopausal, or haven’t been sick lately.

 If you can’t think of anything obvious that might have caused a rash, keep your eye on it; if it disappears, fine.
 If it doesn’t disappear over the course of several weeks, or if it gets worse (especially if it gets worse suddenly), call the doctor.
 In very rare cases, a breast rash can be a symptom of inflammatory breast cancer.